D-instantons and twistors: some exact results: D-instantons and hypermultiplet moduli space

 \subsubsection{Transition functions through BPS rays and twistor lines}

 Let us include several instantons into consideration.
 The starting point will be the transition function \eqref{transell} through a BPS ray representing the contribution of one instanton.
 Every instanton gives rise to two such rays on $\CP$, defined in \eqref{rays} by the phase of its central charge.
-Following \cite{Gaiotto:2008cd,Alexandrov:2008gh}, we assume that across every BPS ray the twistor lines experience contact transformations generated by functions \eqref{transell}.
+Following \cite{Gaiotto:2008cd,Alexandrov:2008gh}, we assume that across every BPS ray the Darboux coordinates experience contact transformations generated by functions \eqref{transell}.